 Thanks again to Peach Lee Ray from Pole Royalty Training for giving me access to this fantastic course for free and for supporting what I do here at Sass and Clacks!

-If you’d like to jump in and start your self-confidence journey, you can find all the details of the course on the Pole Royalty Training website.
+If you’d like to jump in and start your self-confidence journey, get in touch with Peach here.

 Hey, I know we’re all struggling for money right now but I wanted to draw your attention towards some important charities that are tackling racism, hate, and injustice, and providing invaluable support.